dustinliu/stethoscope/README.md

 ## Directory Structure

 - `/pulse` - Main monitoring service built with Rust
-  - It is a application crate
+  - It is an application crate
   - Provides URL monitoring functionality
   - Uses async/await for concurrent processing
   - Implements worker pool pattern
+  - Contains agent, dispatcher, reporter, and worker components

 - `/shared` - Shared code between services
   - It is a library crate